 Over 500 people are diagnosed with dementia every single day.
-Three quarters of dementia is Alzheimer's, for which there is no known way of reversing the brain damage.
-Hence, the critical point is to a) detect any decrease in cognitive function as early as possible and b) if some decline, measure homocysteine since a homocysteine above 9.5mcmol/l is strongly linked to accelerate brain shrinkage and memory decline.
-Of course, there's no harm in testing your homocysteine anyway, which I recommend for anyone over 50, along with doing this Cognitive Function Test.
-If your score is above 9.5mcmol/l it's really important to start taking high dose B vitamins (B6 20mg, B12 500mcg, folic acid 400mcg).
-The better homocysteine normalising formulae also contain TMG, zinc and NAC, which further help to normalise homocysteine and improve methylation - a vital process for keeping your memory intact.
+Three quarters of dementia is Alzheimer’s, for which there is no known way of reversing the brain damage.
+Hence, the critical point is to a) detect any decrease in cognitive function as early as possible and b) if some decline, measure Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… since a homocysteine above 9.5mcmol/l is strongly linked to accelerate brain shrinkage and memory decline.
+Of course, there’s no harm in testing your homocysteine anyway, which I recommend for anyone over 50, along with doing this Cognitive Function Test.
+If your score is above 9.5mcmol/l it’s really important to start taking high dose B vitamins (B6 20mg, B12 500mcg, What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… 400mcg).
+The better homocysteine normalising formulae also contain TMG, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and NAC, which further help to normalise homocysteine and improve Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… – a vital process for keeping your memory intact.

 A low homocysteine level also improves your mood, protects your bones from shrinking and is strongly associated with lower risk of a stroke or heart attack.
 Food for the Brain have received hundreds of ‘thank you’ letters, some from people who didn’t score so well but now have a plan of action.
 Helen K wrote in to say: “Yes, I found the Test helpful and it confirmed my suspicions that I am in the Amber region and need monitoring.
 It is good to have a letter to take to my GP.
 I am also pointing out your website to the doctors who may not be aware of it, or the list of helpful preventative measures recommended for patients to improve their lifestyle and health.
 Very good.
 It was reassuring that I am not ga-ga yet (!) and that there may be help soon for Altzheimer’s sufferers in the pipe line.
 I will certainly try the Vitamin B medication.
 This is likely to be a very major issue as we all hit our old age.
 With many thanks, and good luck with your research. “ Another person wrote in to say: ” I have taken the results to my GP and discussed them and other closely associated matters with him.
 It was a good positive meeting facilitated by having the results of your test available.
 We have agreed a plan of action covering the next two months that satisfies my needs and includes the GP’s involvement.
 Looking further ahead the results of retaking of your test in a years time is seen as a potentially valuable piece of data.”
 Many others have had their fears relieved.